Paisa (2014 film): Plot

-A minister of Andhra Pradesh Cabinet named Kalamoorthy is removed from his post after the Central Bureau of Investigation proves his involvement in Liquor Mafia and the Election Commission of India declares the first by election after the main elections of that term in that constituency.
-While a senior ruling party leader Saradhi is willing to spend ₹25 crore for the election, other senior members ask Sanyasi Naidu to shell out ₹50 crores and if he wins in the by election, he would become the Chief Minister of Andhra Pradesh.
+Kalamoorthy, a minister of Andhra Pradesh Cabinet, is removed from his post after the Central Bureau of Investigation proves his involvement in liquor mafia, and the Election Commission of India declares the first by-election after the main elections of that term in that constituency.
+While a senior ruling party leader Saradhi is willing to spend ₹25 crore for the election, other senior members ask Sanyasi Naidu to shell out ₹50 crores, and if he wins in the by election, he would become the Chief Minister of AP.
 Since it is his ambition to rule the state, Sanyasi Naidu accepts to spend ₹50 crores.
 With the help of his trusted aid, the Assistant Commissioner of Police (ACP), Sanyasi Naidu brings ₹50 crores to India through Hawala transaction into Old City in Hyderabad.
 The ACP is tasked with transporting the money to the constituency.
 On completion of the task and if Sanyasi Naidu becomes the Chief Minister, then the ACP would be promoted as Inspector General (IG) of Police.
-The ACP goes to the Old city to collect the amount and the money is wrapped in big black plastic bags and is placed in the Deck lid of a Black Innova.
+The ACP goes to the Old City to collect the amount, and the money is wrapped in big black plastic bags and is placed in the deck lid of a black Toyota Innova.

 Another story runs parallel to the above plot.
 Prakash is a model of an Old city sherwani firm who dreams to become rich.
-He has such an obsession for money that he pronounces his name as Pra'cash' often.
-He has two friends, Tabar, a cab driver and Gokul.
+He has such an obsession for money that he often pronounces his name as "Pra-cash".
+He has two friends: Tabar, a cab driver, and Gokul.
 Noor, who also works in the same firm, is in love with him.
 However, as Prakash is in love with Sweety, the daughter of Sanyasi Naidu, Noor decides to leave him and marry an old sheikh in order to solve her family's financial problems on the pressure of their creditor and the local don Yadav.
 But Prakash does not know that Sweety is Sanyasi Naidu's daughter and Sweety is not aware of Prakash's intentions and takes his advances lightly.
-When Prakash learns of Noor's marriage, he beats the sheikh, Yadav and his men in disguise and takes away Noor along with his friends.
-The two plots converge here as Prakash escapes in that Black Innova along with Noor and his friends while the ACP is left severely injured.
+When Prakash learns of Noor's marriage, he beats the sheikh, Yadav, and his men in disguise and takes away Noor along with his friends.
+The two plots converge here as Prakash escapes in the Innova along with Noor and his friends, while the ACP is left severely injured.
 Neither Prakash nor his companions are aware of the money in the car.